 Sunlight is only available during certain times of the day, and it can be challenging to find a location that receives enough sunlight for your plants.
 Due to changes in weather conditions, the photosynthesis of plants affects.

-We can use Grow lights year-round.
+We can use grow lights year-round.
 The main difference between Grow light and sunlight is that Grow light emits a specific wavelength of light that is beneficial for plants, while sunlight contains all wavelengths of light.
 This means that We can use Grow light to grow plants indoors, even when it's cloudy outside.
-Learn more on plants that can grow under grow light.
+Learn more on plants that can grow under hydroponic lights.

 Grow lights can be placed closer to the plants, which allows for more intense light and fewer shadows.